Senior Gear Editor

 Cons: Bulky, no hem adjustment, too warm for milder temperatures

 In testing, we were most impressed with how much down insulation TNF manages to get into the jacket.
 Pulling it on feels like sheathing oneself in a cloud, and the jacket is very warm as a result.
-We found ourselves sporting this jacket with nothing but a t-shirt on underneath in biting sub-20 degree conditions in New Hampshire.
+We found ourselves sporting this jacket with nothing but a t-shirt on underneath in biting sub-20-degree conditions in New Hampshire.
 However, it’s worth noting that the heft of the insulation does make layering underneath a bit tricky.
 Not that a t-shirt is all you can fit underneath it, but we did find that layering over, for example, a heavyweight sweatshirt resulted in a bulky fit.
+If that’s a priority for you, check out the Fjallraven Nuuk Parka below, which has a roomier fit.
 Overall, between the insulation and the durable outer shell, the jacket is not the most packable or mobile item.
-However, for a stylish and super warm jacket for casual use at a great price point, you can’t do much better than the McMurdo.
+If that’s a priority for you (and waterproofing isn’t) check out one of the winter-weight puffers like the Rab Mythic Ultra or Rab Neutrino Pro, below.
+That said, for a stylish and super warm jacket at a great price point, you can’t do better than the McMurdo.

 Best Bang-for-Buck